sireesharachamalla1/Data-driven-vehicle-control-using-CAN-controller-Area-Network-protocol/README.md

   - Responds back to the Main Node with status or confirmation.
 - Movement is done in steps (e.g., one LED ON per open/close command).

+## Design: Fault-Tolerant Architecture

+- Nodes act **only on valid messages intended for them**.
+- **CAN messages are filtered** per node functionality.
+- If any node is disconnected:
+  - The rest of the system continues functioning.
+  - The Main Node continues to operate and display temperature data.
+- All inter-node logic is interrupt- and request-based — **no polling required**.

+---